 In this article you will find:

-Already, nearly two-thirds of visits to online stores are entries from smartphones and tablets, according to data collected by the Shoper platform.
+Already, almost 2/3 of visits to online stores are from smartphones and tablets, according to data collected by the platform Shoper.
 This proportion reverses in favor of computers when shoppers want to go "to checkout."
 However, the share of mobile shopping is steadily growing, especially in apparel stores.

-Already, nearly two-thirds of visits to online stores are entries from smartphones and tablets, according to data collected by the Shoper platform.
+Already, almost 2/3 of visits to online stores are from smartphones and tablets, according to data collected by the platform Shoper.
 This proportion reverses in favor of computers when shoppers want to go "to checkout."
 However, the share of mobile shopping is steadily growing, especially in apparel stores.

 The days when the Internet was "in the computer" are now prehistory.
 It won't be long before half of all home appliances will themselves connect to the network.
-Despite this, we still think that gadgets are used for entertainment, and that a large screen and keyboard are necessary for more serious tasks.
-We perceive e-commerce as the domain of computers, meanwhile data from several thousand stores on the Shoper platform shows that the favorite device for browsing their offerings is a smartphone.
-In January and February 2019, phones were responsible for 60 percent of visits to e-stores, 37 percent of entries were recorded from computers and the remaining 3 percent from tablets.
+Despite this, we still think that gadgets are used for entertainment, while a large screen and keyboard are necessary for more serious tasks.
+We perceive e-commerce as the domain of computers, meanwhile, data from several thousand stores on the Shoper platform shows that the favorite device for browsing their offerings is a smartphone.
+In January and February 2019, phones were responsible for 60 percent of visits to e-stores, 37 percent of entries were recorded from computers, and the remaining 3 percent from tablets.

 Compared to the same period of 2018, the share of smartphones increased by as much as 10 percent, mainly at the expense of computers.
-However, it is worth bearing in mind that these statistics apply to all visits to the Shoper platform, not all of which end in a purchase.
+However, it is worth bearing in mind that these statistics refer to all visits to the platform Shoper, not all of which end in a purchase.

 <